 Before leaving the vehicle, make sure that the parking brake is set.
 To set the parking brake, pull up firmly on the lever.
-Also place the gear selector in the Park position (automatic transaxle) or Reverse (manual transaxle).
+Also, place the shift lever in the PARK position (automatic transmission) or REVERSE position (manual transmission).
 To release the parking brake, apply the brake pedal, pull up slightly on the lever, then depress the button on the end of the lever and push the lever fully down toward the floor.